ivan4722/dailypuzzle/README.md

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (3 points) Social media API, email notification API, date/time API
-    * I'm going to use an API so that users can share via twitter/instagram/facebook that they have solved the puzzle
+    * I'm going to use the twitter API to post when a user solves a puzzle.
-    * I'm also going to use an API so that users get an email each time a new puzzle is posted. (if they want it)
+    * I'm also going to use a email API to email users to remind them to try the new problem if they sign up with email.
     * I'm also going to use a date/time API so that the puzzle is posted at the same time everyday.
 * (2 points) SemanticUI
-    * I want my website to feel smooth and interactive.
-As a result, I will use semanticUI to make it flow seamlessly.
+    * I want my website to be aesthetically pleasing, so I will use semantic UI custom css to do so.
-* (6 points) react.js
-    * It looks interesting to me, and I care about how the website looks so I decided to use a frontend framework.
+* (3 points) Perform client side form validation using custom JavaScript or JavaScript library
+    * I dont want users to just make their password like "a" or something redundant, so I will ensure users submit passwords with constraints through the registration form and display error messages through dom manipulation.

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+8 points total out of 10 required points (___TODO__: addtional points will __not__ count for extra credit)

+I will look into the other topics for other research topics, I decided to not do react.

 ## [Link to Initial Main Project File](app.mjs)